WebZum Logo

 But the core insight remains: Own your infrastructure.
 Don’t rent it.

 Try it yourself: Create a WebZum account, go to Settings → Referrals, invite a friend.
-Watch the email arrive in seconds.
+They get their first month free, you get a free month when they build, and the email arrives in seconds.

 Building a referral system?
 Key takeaway: AWS SES + SNS = powerful, cheap email/SMS.
 Don’t pay $500/month for SendGrid when AWS costs $50.